Academic Expectations and Program Requirements

 Expectations for Graduate and Professional Study

 The major goals of graduate and professional education at Texas A&M are to instill in each student an understanding of and a capacity for scholarship, independent judgment, academic rigor, and intellectual honesty.
-Faculty and graduate and professional students have a shared obligation to work together to foster these goals through relationships that advance freedom of inquiry, demonstrate individual and professional integrity, and encourage common respect.
+Faculty along with graduate and professional students have a shared obligation to work together, fostering these goals through relationships that advance freedom of inquiry, demonstrating individual and professional integrity, and encouraging common respect.

-Graduate student progress is guided and evaluated by an advisor and a graduate committee.
+Graduate student progress is guided and evaluated by an advisor and advisory committee.
 These individuals give direction and support for the appropriate developmental and learning goals of a graduate student.
-The advisor and the graduate committee also have the obligation of evaluating a graduate student’s academic performance.
-The graduate student, the advisor, and the graduate committee constitute the basic core of graduate education.
+The advisor and the advisory committee also have the obligation of evaluating a graduate student’s academic performance.
+The graduate student, the advisor, and the advisory committee constitute the basic core of graduate education.
 The quality, scope, and extent of interaction in this group determines the significance of the graduate experience.

 The requirements set forth in this catalog are defined as minimum University requirements.
-Departments, interdisciplinary degree programs, and colleges may opt to establish higher standards and/or additional requirements.
+Departments, interdisciplinary degree programs, and colleges/schools may opt to establish higher standards and/or additional requirements.

 Each student has a responsibility to:

-1. Know specific degree requirements as established by the University and the student’s department, interdisciplinary degree program, or college.
+- Know specific degree requirements as established by the University and the student’s department, interdisciplinary degree program, or college/school.

-2. Enroll in the appropriate coursework to complete the degree plan.
+- Enroll in the necessary coursework to complete the approved degree plan.

-3. Maintain the appropriate standards to continue in graduate studies.
+- Maintain appropriate standards to continue in graduate studies.

 Information about general degree requirements is available in this catalog.
 Specific degree requirements and procedural guidelines are available from the academic unit graduate advisor(s).